St Andrew's Church of England High School: 20th century

-21st Century
+21st century

 The school achieved specialist status for Music in 2006, However the Specialist Schools Programme was dismantled in 2010.

 In the 2010s the enrollment at the school fell below the published level of 695, with the school no longer offering places to years 7–9.
 This impacted on funding and recruitment.
 Authorities had been looking at the possibility of merger and considering the closure of the school in August 2020.

 Headteacher Kerry Target joined the school in September 2015 and then in 2019 OFSTED reported the school's effectiveness was inadequate.
 A previous OFSTED report had cited the effective measures that the school has in place to support teaching and learning and continue to raise outcomes.
 In July 2018 mere weeks before the end of term, it was announced that all year 8 and 9 students at St Andrew's would need to find new school places for September and that no new Year 7 students would be admitted.
 Jonathan Harris, formerly Headteacher at an underperforming secondary school in North Lincolnshire, Thomas Middlecott Academy, took the helm to close the school.
 As of the start of the 2019–2020 school year, there were 241 students enrolled in the school.
 The school closed at the end of the Summer term 2020.

 As of September 2020, the St. Andrews site is serving as the temporary site of Coombe Wood School.

 Enrichment

 The school established a theatre company to help students stage regular showcases, including cultural celebrations and concerts.
-Through its relationship with the British Theatre Academy, the school saw its pupils perform in the West End in the Colour Purple.
+Through its relationship with the British Theatre Academy, the school saw its pupils perform in the West End in The Color Purple.

 The programme of enrichment and outreach with feeder primary schools saw St Andrew's students leading workshops at feeder primary schools, becoming teachers for the day.
 The school's STEM programme aims to provide students with a unique STEM focus across the curriculum.
 As part of this, St Andrew's hosted a ‘Science in Action’ workshop for hundreds of primary school pupils, led by the school's expert science team.
 The programme gives primary school pupils the opportunity to get hands on with science.
 Computing is also featured, with primary school pupils creating a one-player computer game.

-School Crest
+Badge

-The idea of the St Andrew's crest comes from the Scottish national flag, but was developed to a unique logo showing a shield with the white saltire cross of St Andrew on a blue (specifically heraldic azure) ground.
-The cross pierced a red five-leafed open coronet.
-On the under side of the shield was the Latin school motto: per crucem ad coronam.
+The St Andrew's badge was inspired the Scottish national flag, but was developed to a unique logo showing a shield with the white saltire cross of St Andrew on a blue (heraldic azure) ground, with the cross pierced a red five-leafed open coronet.
+On the under side of the shield was the Latin school motto: Per crucem ad coronam.

-Sister School
+Sister school

 The annual admissions procedure was shared with St Andrew's sister school, Archbishop Tenison's, from 1978 until 2018.
 When the decision was taken to close St Andrew's, the governors of Archbishop Tenison's were offered the opportunity to expand into the St Andrew's school site.
 The governor's voted not to do so.